pilz0/z908pro/README.md

 ### Motorcontrollers
 For the motor of the Cam there is a Mixic MX116H motorcontroller
 ## Battery
-The Battery is a 2000 mah 3,7 Volt LiPo
+The Battery is a 2000 mah 3,7 Volt LiPo.
 The Chip on the Battery Controller says "LC 9" and has some resistors and Capasitors around it.
 It is connected to the USB Port.
 ## About the Drone
 Aliexpress Link: https://de.aliexpress.com/w/wholesale-z908pro.html